littleowen/Conceptor/README.md

 3. Added functions to recognize features directly, so that it is ready for the shared features from the pipeline.

-4. Return the log likelihood of each prediction so that one can make rejections on untrained classes
+4. Return the log likelihood of each prediction so that one can make rejections on untrained classes, which is useful for searching speakers in audio files.

 Gender identifier as a usage example: